ageorgousis/srv1/README.md

 # srv1

-This the first attempt to use git (basically the second) by setting ansible for my local server.
+This the first attempt to use git (basically the second) by setting my local server with ansible.